Justin-Bento/portfolio-site/README.md

 ## Credits & Inspiration

 I would like to acknowledge and give credit to the following projects and creators, whose work inspired my design and shaped the vision for my website.
-Their efforts made it possible for me to build this site — thank you for your work:
+Their efforts made it possible for me to build this website — thank you for your work:

 - [Brittany Chiang](https://v4.brittanychiang.com/)
 - [Just Good UI](https://justgoodui.com/) — especially the [Dante Theme](https://justgoodui.com/astro-themes/dante/)